25 Things You're Too Old for Now That You're 25

-Sometimes, when the twilight is descending, I go and find a bench by the sea, and as I watch the young people peacock up and down the promenade, I think back fondly to the things that 20-year-old me used to do – sorting Skittles by colour then dropping them into six bottles of vodka and then, possibly related, doing a perfect crescent of vomit into and around the toilet at my mum’s house; really enjoying Christopher Nolan Batman movies; reading a book and thinking it was important.
-And then I think: what a turd idiot.
-What a shit man.
-What an awful, awful jeb.
+Sometimes, when twilight is descending, I go find a bench by the sea and watch the young people peacock up and down the promenade.
+It’s then that I think back fondly to the things that 20-year-old me used to do—sorting Skittles by color, then dropping them into six bottles of vodka, and later dropping a perfect rainbow of vomit into and around the toilet at my mom’s house; really enjoying Christopher Nolan’s Batman movies and telling people how much I enjoyed them; reading a book and thinking it was important.
+And then I think: What an awful, awful garbage person I was.
+No one wants to hear my thoughts on Slaughterhouse Five, and they never did in the first place.
+Fuck!

 Videos by VICE

-In-depth analysis from our SEO guy tells me most of VICE readers are either 25 or approaching 25 and, as such, in dire need of guidance.
+In-depth analysis from our SEO guy tells me most VICE readers are either 25 or approaching 25 and, as such, are in dire need of guidance.
 Consider me your wise old sage.
-Because I’ve been there: hitting 25 is the first true reminder that life is finite and you are dying by the second.
-And because of this, it’s a good age to open your eyes, clear your head and stop doing things you are too fucking old for any more.
+Because I’ve been there: Hitting 25 is the first true reminder that life is finite and you are dying by the second (fun!!!).
+And because of this, it’s a good age to open your eyes, clear your head, and stop doing things you are too fucking old for anymore.
 Here they are:

 1) Doing Drugs to Impress People

-I did a cocaine once and all it really made me do was dance a bit then eat two entire bags of chips on the bus home.
-I once did a marijuana and watched as one of my mates very slowly pissed themselves.
-Is that what drugs are meant to do?
-Either way, listen: it’s not for me.
+Any time I’ve ever done cocaine, I just want to call my parents.
+Once, while smoking weed, I watched as one of my friends very slowly pissed herself.
+Is that what drugs are supposed to do?
+Either way, it’s not for me.
+Not anymore.

-If you like putting cocaine in your face or up your arse then please, by all means, go and do that right now.
-But when you hit 25 I think you know whether you actually like doing drugs – with all the requisite waiting around for a drug dealer and the furtive toilet visits and all the times you are expected to rip your shirt open to the naval and shout “I LOVE DOING DRUGS” – or whether you are just doing them because cooler kids than you are doing them, too.
-We were shown boring videos about peer pressure at secondary school, ffs – they were inexplicably correct!
-There’s no point doing post-25 drugs unless you’re really into it.
+If your thing is getting fingered in a cab by a dude with coke on his hands, then please, by all means, go and do that right now.
+I’ll even hail one for you.
+But when you hit 25 I think you know whether you actually like doing drugs—with all the requisite waiting around for a drug dealer and the furtive toilet visits and all the times you are expected to rip your shirt open to the naval like that famous soccer lady and shout “I LOVE DOING DRUGS”—or whether you are just doing them because the cool kids do them.
+We were shown boring videos about peer pressure in high school, and for fuck’s sake, they ended up being right.
+There’s no point doing drugs after 25 unless you’re in it to win it, so unless you’re a full-blown addict, it might do you good to stop now.
+(It might also be a good idea if you are a full-blown addict.)

 2) Being ID’d

-It’s really fun being ID’d when you are young and actually have ID because there is something glorious about the face people pull when they are counting backwards and trying to figure out your age from your year of birth.
-But then when you are ID’d twice in the same night by the same fucking barmaid and you are 27 years old, it becomes more tedious.
+It’s really fun being ID’d when you are young and actually have ID, because there is something glorious about the face people pull when they are counting backward and trying to figure out your age from your year of birth.
+But then when you are ID’d twice in the same night by the same fucking bartender and you are 25 years old, it becomes more tedious.
+Also, I’m way too good at ordering from a bar to actually be the age I look, which is 14.
+Also also, if I were 14 and trying to get ~drunk~ I wouldn’t be asking you about the of Fernet, or ordering a $20 Old Fashioned.
+Especially not by myself. :(

 3) Eating Bread with Wild Abandon

-The days of me eating an entire baguette with some brie and then fitting into my trousers the next day are over.
+The days of me eating an entire baguette with some brie and then fitting into my jeans the next day are over.

-I will give 1000 kroner to the first person who can sit me down and convincingly explain how Sam Smith or Ariana Grande are considered talented and likeable.
+I will give $100 to the first person who can sit me down and convincingly explain how Nick Jonas is considered talented and likable or how can decipher anything Ariana Grande is saying ever.

 6) Panicking at an ATM

-When you are poor, the regular Room 101 of your life is going to a cash machine and hoping that it will give you some money.
-The worst one is when you put your details in and ask for 100 kroner and the machine whirrs and clicks and your stomach rises and your heart beats in your throat and then it goes, “Sorry, this machine can only dispense: 200 kroner notes” and you have to go through the whole rigmarole again, hoping and praying that the god of ATMs is a benevolent one.
-When you get to 25 you are so over that shit it’s not even funny.
-Fuck ATMs and fuck banks.
-Fuck zero-hour contracts and a high cost of living.
-Fuck having to pay for a tin of tuna with a mug full of coins.
-But no one else can fuck these things for you, so learn how to manage your dough.
+When you are poor, the cash machine is kind of like the Wizard of Oz, as in you treat it like there’s a tiny person inside who decides to either gift you with money or make you look like a fucking idiot.
+The worst one is when you put your details in and ask him for $10 and the little dude whirrs and clicks and your stomach rises and your heart beats in your throat and then he goes, “Sorry, this machine can only dispense twenty-dollar bills.”
+And then you have to walk away in shame because you only have 15 bucks in your account.
+When you get to 25 you are so over this guessing game that it’s not even funny.
+Fuck ATMs, and fuck banks.
+Fuck that tiny cash-machine troll who loves to deny you the ability to go see a movie or eat a decent meal.
+But also—crucially—fuck having to pay for a pack of Ramen noodles with a mug full of dimes.
+Basically, by the time you’re 25, you should just take a few minutes to figure out how to manage your dough.

 7) Experimenting with a Haircut

-If you’ve got to 25 and you haven’t got every fringe or dye job or shaved patch hair mistake out of your system yet then you’ve been doing hair wrong for a solid quarter-century.
+If you’ve got to 25 and you haven’t got every fringe or dye job or shaved patch hair mistake out of your system yet, then you’ve been doing hair wrong for a solid quarter century.
 Stop trying to stay current.
-Anything that requires more than two products or curling implements is an overcomplication at your age.
-When you go to the hairdressers, ask for a short back and sides for boys or “a bit off the ends, but not too much off the ends” for girls.
+Anything that requires more than two products or curling implements is an needless complication at your age.
+When you go to the hairdresser’s, ask for a short back and sides for boys or “a bit off the ends, but not too much off the ends,” for girls.
 That’s it.
 That’s your haircut forever now.
 Enjoy it.

 8) Talking to Anyone Under the Age of 22

-I know there’s that thing about the youngest people you can viably have sex with being half your age plus seven, but I don’t know what I would say to a 20.5-year-old girl beyond, like, “Hey, has anyone ever tried to explain floppy disks to you?”
-Most of my conversations are basically just loudly remembering how good Euro 96 was, so it’s really difficult for me to communicate with anyone who doesn’t have at least one fond memory of dial up internet.
+I know there’s that thing about the youngest people you can viably have sex with being half your age plus seven, but I don’t know what I would say to a 19.5-year-old girl beyond, like, “Hey, has anyone ever tried to explain floppy disks to you?”
+Most of my conversations are basically just loudly referencing shit that happened when I was around that age, which means the girl in question would have practically been a zygote.
 Consider this my resignation from talking to anyone born after 1994.

 9) Engaging in Small Talk

-If we go for a pint and I have to do all the conversational legwork, that’s strike one.
-When you invite me to a Facebook event that doesn’t even occur for six more weeks, that’s two.
-If you say “we should hang out more” but don’t suggest a time or a place for us to hang out, you’re out.
-I have difficulty enough finding time for my real mates, and I say that as a deeply unpopular man.
-Post-25 is no time for shit mates.
+If we go for a drink and I have to basically interview you to make conversation, I’m not having fun.
+When you invite me to a Facebook event that doesn’t even occur for six more weeks, I think you’re an idiot.
+If you say, “We should hang out more” but don’t suggest a time or a place for us to hang out, you’re not even trying.
+(We also probably hate each other.)
+I have difficulty enough managing the three friends I already have, and I don’t have time to add more anyway.

 13) Bad One-Night Stands